Guardians vs. Rays Player Props Betting Odds

-You can see player prop bet odds for Wander Franco, Jose Ramirez and others on the Tampa Bay Rays and Cleveland Guardians ahead of their matchup at 6:40 PM ET on Friday at Tropicana Field.
+Player prop betting options for Wander Franco, Jose Ramirez and others are available in the Tampa Bay Rays-Cleveland Guardians matchup at Tropicana Field on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!